syncfusion-content/javascript-docs/js/Chart/User-Interactions.md

 ### Customize Dragging direction

-To drag the point along x and y axes, you can specify [`type`] (../api/ejchart#members:series-dragsettings-type) as xy in dragSettings.
+To drag the point along x and y axes, you can specify [`type`] (../api/ejchart#members:series-dragsettings-type) as xy in drag settings.
 And to drag along x axis alone, specify the type as x and to drag along y axis, specify type as y.

 {% highlight javascript %}